TheKnownPerson/HandController/README.md

 step 5: Wait until you join a room and you're done.

 # Known issues
+Your skill if you don't use it

 spams tons of NFE's(NullReferenceExpectations) errors into the console if not in a code.

-send bug reports to my discord: knownperson_
+send bug reports to my discord: ben.exe8137